 We know that serving great food is an important element in running an F&B business.
 But many take that for granted and tend to neglect the service part of it.
 It shouldn’t be one or the other; great food and great service should come hand in hand in order to create great experiences for customers.

-Great food + Great service = Great experience
+Great product (in this case, it’s food) + Great service = Great experience

 And service isn’t just the part where your waiter serves the food to the customer.
 It begins the moment a patron walks in to the moment they leave; its the entire package that adds up to the experience.
 Delivering good service helps with customer retention, and of course, with the help of loyalty programs, you get to extend this impeccable service to beyond just your restaurant’s premises.